keithrbennett/keithrbennett.github.io/blog/_posts/2019-11-19-lambdas-are-better-than-procs.md

 2) to persuade you to use lambdas unless there is a compelling reason not to

-There are many resources available that explain lambdas and procs, and I will assume you know at least a little about them.
+There are many resources available that explain lambdas and procs (1), and I will assume you know at least a little about them.

 Here are some important points: